ghakena/simple-color-changer/README.md

-# Getting Started with Create React App
+# Simple Color Changer - Created using create-react-app

+## A great walkthrough for working with hooks in React.js

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).